simpleuserdontwatch/FunLang/docs.md

 ## Getting started
 To get started with Funlang, you need to have the Funlang interpreter installed on your system.
 You can download the interpreter from this GitHub repository.

-Once you have the Funlang interpreter installed, you can create a new Funlang script file with a `.fun` extension.
+Once you have the Funlang interpreter installed, you can create a new Funlang script file with a `.fun` or `.funlang` extension.
 In this file, you can write your Funlang code using the available functions and syntax.
 ## Functions
 ### SAY
 Say function let you display text you specified.
 But first, you need to use [PLS](#pls) STDIO to use it.